 Math Circles are for students with long attention spans who enjoy engaging in mathematical conversation.
 Students will learn to collaborate with others while developing and defending their mathematical ideas.
-Our pedagogy is based on the approach used in the Global Math Circle.
+Our pedagogy is based on the approach used in by Bob and Ellen Kaplan in the Boston Math Circle.

 Math Circles are programs for students who love math and want a challenge.
 Students should have long attention spans and should be eager to have a discussion about mathematical ideas with like-minded peers.

 Faculty and students from Notre Dame partner with Riverbend Community Math Center to offer Math Circles for four different age ranges.
-All Math Circles will meet on Wednesdays from 5 to 6 p.m. in Pasquerilla Center (the ROTC building) at Notre Dame from February 8th through May 3rd.
-We will not meet March 15th due to Notre Dame spring break or April 5th due to local school spring breaks.
+All Math Circles will meet on Wednesdays from 5 to 6 p.m. in Pasquerilla Center (the ROTC building) at Notre Dame from September 13th through November 29th.
+We will not meet October 18th or November 22nd.
+On December 6th, families will meet in Jordan Hall of Science for our end of semester poster session.

 Named for Joan Birman (1927–)